doxuannam/gatsby-bootcamp-project/content/posts/fileapi.md

     - "javascript"
 ---

- One of my favourite and exciting topic was how can i implement file uploading in my website.
+ test One of my favourite and exciting topic was how can i implement file uploading in my website.
 I used to watch youtube videos where they do it with `PHP`.
 But they all just don't workout for me.
 Thank god there's `File API` which  allows javascript to access information about file like `Name`, `Last modified`, `Type`, `Size`, `webkitRelativePath`.
 Let's dive deeper on how to use it.

  ```HTML
  <!--  to get file as input -->